yldio/yld.io/docs/scripts.md

 This command will build our lambdas using the [netlify-lambda](https://github.com/netlify/netlify-lambda) package.

-See [here](../README.md#ƛ-netlify-lambda-automated-deployments) for details on how the lambdas are used.
+See [Netlify automated deployments](../README.md#ƛ-netlify-lambda-automated-deployments) for details on how the lambdas are used.

 ```bash
 yarn build